-The UNC Science in Sevilla Summer offers a great opportunity for science students to study organic chemistry in a foreign setting, while perfecting their Spanish language skills.
+The UNC Science in Sevilla Summer offers a great opportunity for students to take a science course in a foreign setting, while perfecting their Spanish language skills.
 A North Carolina professor will serve as Professor-in-Residence and teach one science course.

-Students in the UNC Science in Sevilla – Summer program will take CHEM 261 Introduction to Organic Chemistry I and a Spanish language course.
+Students in the UNC Science in Sevilla – Summer program will take a science and a Spanish language course.

 A review of selected topics in Spanish grammar, with special emphasis basic grammatical structures and the correct usage of these structures in conversation.
 Practical language component consists of conversational Spanish with emphasis on practical vocabulary and structures needed for survival in specific situations: the post office, telephone, the home, stores and markets, food and restaurants, seeking medical help, traveling.
 Readings on cultural topics are also included throughout the course.

-All participants will take the Organic I science class taught in English by a North Carolina professor (3 credits).
-(Please note that this class will not include a lab.)
+All participants will take either science class taught in English by a North Carolina professor (4 credits).

-Students will take a Spanish language class taught by local Spanish instructors.
-Placement in the language class will depend on the students’ language level (3 credits).
+Students will take either a 1 credit hour or a 3 credit hour Spanish course taught by local Spanish instructors.
+Placement in the language class will depend on the students’ language level.

 *Non-UNC students should be aware of their home institution’s policy regarding courses and credit hours.